15 Healthy Foods That Are High In B Vitamins

 - Cobalamin (B12): 51% of the RDI

-Salmon also contains lower levels of mercury than many other fish and has many omega-3 fats, proteins and selenium.
+Salmon also contains lower levels of mercury than many other fish, and is a good source of omega-3 fatty acids, proteins, and selenium.

 2. Leafy Greens